 A program dealing specifically with social psychology incorporates coursework in contemporary issues in psychology, social psychology, research design and social change.
 Students also explore personality psychology, organizational psychology and sociology.

 Social psychology is considered a niche area of expertise for working psychologists.
 They are hired to study social tendencies such as group behavior, attitudes, public perception and leadership.
 Their career options include working in marketing research, systems design and organizational consultation.

 Doctorate holding social psychologists may find positions teaching and researching at universities and colleges within the psychology department.
 Their research takes place primarily in the field or in school laboratories.
 Government organizations, as well as private business sectors also hire social psychologists as researchers, managers or political strategists.

-According to the U.S. Bureau of Labor Statistics (BLS), psychologist jobs in general are projected to grow by 19% from 2014-2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), psychologist jobs in general are projected to grow much faster than the average through 2028 (www.bls.gov).
 Those holding a doctorate degree in social psychology will have the best chances of finding a position.
 In May 2018, the BLS reported that psychologists, all other in the 90th percentile or higher earned $127,510 or more per year, whereas the bottom 10th percentile earned $41,220 or less per year.

 Although licensure is not typically required, social psychologists who wish to receive their license in psychology must fulfill the requirements of their home state.
 A doctoral degree, work experience via an internship, and passing an exam are the typically required for licensure as a psychologist.